MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

 # Deploy proxy for Azure AD apps

 > [!NOTE]
-> To deploy the Cloud App Security proxy for Azure AD apps, you need a license for Azure AD Premium P2.
+> To deploy the Cloud App Security proxy for Azure AD apps, you need a valid [license for Azure AD Premium P2](https://docs.microsoft.com/azure/active-directory/license-users-groups).

 Follow these steps to configure Azure AD apps to be controlled by the Cloud App Security proxy.